Northwestern Syria campaign (October 2017 – February 2018): Army push towards Abu al-Duhur

 With rebel forces either defecting to ISIL or abandoning their positions, the rebel salient on the edges of Idlib, Aleppo and Hama governorates, shrunk rapidly, with ISIL taking control over some 30 settlements across the area.
 By 19 January, rebel forces lost their foothold in northeastern Hama to ISIL.

 Syrian state TV, Hezbollah and the Syrian Observatory for Human Rights reported that the Syrian Army it had entered the Abu al-Duhur airbase early on 20 January, and also captured 11 villages that resulted in the encirclement of ISIL fighters within a pocket of over a thousand km^{2}.
 Within a few hours, they reported the airbase was secured.
 However, this was denied by rebels and HTS.
 On the same day, the Syrian army reported it had captured another 10 villages in the southwest countryside of Aleppo, and encircled ISIS in huge pocket spanning Hama, Idlib and Aleppo governorates.
 On 21 January, the Syrian army announced they had won back the airbase.
 Other local sources reported that the base was captured on 22 January.

 Also on 21 January, Syrian Army and allied paramilitary forces also captured two villages from ISIL in northeastern Hama, and five more settlements from opposition groups in eastern Idlib and southwestern Aleppo provinces.
 Later in the day, they recaptured two villages in the southeast countryside of Idlib that were lost previously to the rebel's counter-offensive.

-the Syrian army captured the town of Abu al-Duhur after two days of clashes with Tahrir al-Sham and Turkistan Islamic Party fighters.
+the Syrian army captured the town of Abu al-Duhur after two days of clashes with Hay'at Tahrir al-Sham and Turkistan Islamic Party fighters.
 Elsewhere during the day, the Syrian army captured 7 villages north of the Abu al-Duhur airbase from the rebels, as well as 3 villages from ISIL in northeastern Hama.
-Tahrir al-Sham detonated a car bomb upon a squad of Syrian Army personnel, resulting in the deaths of 5 soldiers on 23 January.
+Hay'at Tahrir al-Sham detonated a car bomb upon a squad of Syrian Army personnel, resulting in the deaths of 5 soldiers on 23 January.
 During the same day, a settlement to the west of Abu al-Duhur was captured by the Syrian Army after hours of clashes.
 On 29 January, the Syrian army captured the whole city of Abu al-Duhur, after rebels recaptured parts of it previously and three nearby villages and finally secured the perimeter of Abu al-Duhur Airbase.